-Partners Capital, as the general partner or investment manager of the Funds or as adviser to Other Clients, recommends the limited partnerships, other pooled investment vehicles or entities, and separately managed accounts in which the assets of the Funds or of Other Clients are invested and withdrawn, and the amounts thereof.
+Partners Capital, as the general partner, investment manager, or sub-adviser of the Funds or Registered Funds, or as adviser to Other Clients, recommends the limited partnerships, other pooled investment vehicles or entities, and separately managed accounts in which the assets of the Funds or of Other Clients are invested and withdrawn, and the amounts thereof.
 In making such investments, we may have the authority to negotiate the commission rates paid by the Funds or by Other Clients.
 We also may recommend brokers to Other Clients.
-The factors considered by Partners Capital in suggesting such brokers may include the experience, reputation, product offering, credit worthiness, customer service, and commission pricing of the broker.
+The factors considered by

+Partners Capital in suggesting such brokers may include the experience, reputation, product offering, credit worthiness, customer service, and commission pricing of the broker.

-The advisor may recommend that clients establish brokerage accounts with various broker-dealers, primarily Schwab Institutional and Fidelity, to maintain custody of clients' assets and to effect trades within their accounts.
+The advisor may recommend that clients establish brokerage accounts with various broker-dealers, primarily Schwab Institutional and Fidelity, to maintain custody of clients' assets and to affect trades within their accounts.
 Partners Capital is independently owned and operated and is not affiliated with Schwab, Fidelity, or any other broker-dealer.
+Clients, including Registered Funds, that have trading restrictions and/or reporting obligations with respect to principal or agency transactions with particular brokers or dealers are required to notify us in writing of those affiliations and any associated trading restrictions for their accounts.

 We recommend broker-dealers on the basis of, but not limited to, breadth of available investment options, low cost, and customer service.
-Schwab and Fidelity also make available to us products and services that benefit us, but may not benefit any individual client accounts.
+Schwab and Fidelity also make available to us products and services that benefit us but may not benefit any individual client accounts.
 Some of these products and services assist us in managing and administering clients' accounts.
 These include software and other technology that provide access to client account data; facilitate trade execution; provide research, pricing information and other market data; facilitate payment of our fees from clients' accounts; and assist with back-office functions, record-keeping and client reporting.
 Many of these services generally may be used to service all or a substantial number of accounts.
-While as a fiduciary, Partners Capital endeavours to act in our clients' best interests, our recommendation that clients maintain assets in accounts at Schwab and other custodians may be based in part on the benefit to Partners Capital of the availability of some of the foregoing products and services and not solely on the nature, cost or quality of custody and brokerage services provided by Schwab or other custodians, which may create a potential conflict of interest.
+While as a fiduciary, Partners Capital endeavors to act in our clients' best interests, our recommendation that clients maintain assets in accounts at Schwab and other custodians may be based in part on the benefit to Partners Capital of the availability of some of the foregoing products and services and not solely on the nature, cost or quality of custody and brokerage services provided by Schwab or other custodians, which may create a potential conflict of interest.